I’ve got a few reasons for “reinventing the wheel”, some personal and some practical:

 So, am I proposing that we’d be better off writing machine code and building our own programs for everything?
 Absolutely not.
 What I AM saying though, is that instead of being allergic to reinventing the wheel, we can start to see the merits in it, without overdoing it.
 This approach is benefecial to our personal improvement as engineers, which means an improvement in software as a whole.
 Just as you learn any other skill by mastering and understanding the basics, programming has to be understood from the bottom-up, not the opposite way.
 There’s no point in knowing all kinds of fancy frameworks if all you see are black boxes, or cannot even implement a linked list if asked to.
 After all, it’s a fact that software is getting worse.

 And to save myself from sounding ignorant, there are cases where reinventing the wheel is a problem, namely:

 - Companies rolling their own proprietary solutions for everything, and ending up creating protocols and programs, which are arguably worse, expensive, harder to maintain, and incompatible with existing software.

 - People who like to reinvent the wheel for the sake of just having “their own” version of something, even when there actually is good software out there that covers their needs just as well.
-This tactic, however, can be very beneficial if you’re doing it for educational purposes, otherwise it can very well be a waste of time.

 Knowing how things really work will enable you to trace bugs easier, write/design more performant software, and overall know what the hell you’re doing.
 And that can only be achieved by, sometimes, reinventing the wheel.
 Nothing can teach you what getting your hands dirty will.